Climb Gear Reviews Rock Climb Training

 Weight: 0.18 pounds (0.08 kg)

-The PROHANDS grip strengthener is a lightweight, portable hand exercise device that is a product that is specially designed for advanced climbers.
+The Prohands grip strengthener is a lightweight, portable hand exercise device that is a product that is specially designed for advanced climbers.
 It is so small that you can even fit it in your pocket, and it also gives you the ability to train one finger at a time.
 However, you cannot adjust the tension in each finger, so it may pose difficulties when trying to train your pinkie or ring fingers individually.
 Therefore, it is best used as a full-hand grip training device.

 Pros